Doonesbury by Garry Trudeau for March 14, 2012

 58. Missing large

-Chalupa33 about 12 years ago
+Chalupa33 over 12 years ago

 On the flipside, abortion is BIG business…god forbid we stand in the way of capitalism.
 And if anyone is smart enough or brave enough to take a step further, women who undergo an abortion are 4 times as likely to suffer from depression than their counterparts who have never had one (either due to not needing one or choosing to terminate the pregnancy by actually giving birth.)
 Just an FYI.